OKaluzny/spring-boot-docker-postgres/README.md

 * DELETE request to `/api/automobiles/4` deletes the "automobile" with ID 4;
 * DELETE request to `/api/automobiles/` deletes all the "automobiles".

+* GET request to `/api/automobiles?color=madeira-violet` returns the "automobile" with color by madeira-violet;

 or use Swagger API [http://localhost:8080/demo/swagger-ui.html](http://localhost:8080/demo/swagger-ui.html)

 and generation API docks [http://localhost:8080/demo/v3/api-docs.yaml](http://localhost:8080/demo/v3/api-docs.yaml)